ellisunconference2023/ellisunconference2023.github.io/README.md

 Our program incorporates the organization of themed workshops that stimulate in-depth  exploration of particular areas of interest.
 Furthermore, we have arranged dedicated workspaces for individuals or small groups eager to delve profoundly into their chosen subjects.

 As night falls, we will provide opportunities to connect live to ICML tutorials, thus, enhancing knowledge acquisition and exposure to experts in the field.
-Additionally, we intend to host insightful discussions, encouraging the participants to share their perspectives, debate on relevant issues, and contribute to the collective wisdom.
+Additionally, we intend to host insightful discussions, encouraging the participants to share their perspectives, debate on relevant issues, and contribute to collective wisdom.

 <!-- All this is free for Scholar / Fellow Ellis and Hi! members.
 Paris members.
 It's also free for two students chosen by Scholar / Fellow Ellis.
 For the others, you'll have to pay, but the costs are affordable, and cover everything from conference participation to lunches and dinners, and tutorial evenings!
 There'll be plenty of other stuff too, social event, sport, and the opportunities to meet with Ellis fellows !
 Spread the announcement ! -->